ostis-ai/sc-machine/docs/sc-memory/api/cpp/core/api.md

 ### **GetLinkContent**

 To get existed content from sc-link you can use the method `GetLinkContent`.
 A content can be represented as numeric or string.
-If content doesn't exist in sc-link, then the method `GetLinkContent` will return `SC_FALSE` and result content will be empty.
+If content doesn't exist in sc-link, then the method `GetLinkContent` will return `false` and result content will be empty.

 ```cpp